surbhi84/TapesVideoLibrary/README.md

 ### Prerequisites

 - You need to have a good grasp of javascript and react concepts.
-- As it uses react router and a lot of api calls a bit of background in the domain would be required.
+- As it uses react router and a lot of api calls a bit of background knowledge in the domain would be required.
 - To understand tailwind you need to have fair knowledge of css.(ps-it was also my first time using tailwind.)

 ### Installation